 - For Employees under non-competes as well as potential employees looking for employment in the field of ABA (or elsewhere):

-Above all, there are providers out there who do good work and treat their employees well, fairly and without legal entrapments.
+Above all, there are providers who do good work and treat their employees fairly and without legal entrapments.
 Seek them out – and if you can’t find them, do yourself the biggest favor and strike out on your own.
 Start your own practice, become unstoppable and know you’re doing the greatest thing ever.
 We encourage and salute you…

-PS: We’ve been thinking about this post for a while, but were tipped over the edge when one of the largest ABA clinics in town threatened us with legal action because we hired a brave young employee who stood up, made a choice and refused to be cowered down.
-To that clinic we say (you know who you are very well), you’re welcome to contact any/ all of our employees (you know our number, you made several sneak calls already to figure out the employment status of your departed employee).
+PS: We’ve been thinking about this post for a while but were tipped over the edge when one of the largest ABA clinics in town threatened us with legal action because we hired a brave young employee who stood up, made a choice and refused to be cowered down.
+To that clinic, we say (you know who you are very well) you’re welcome to contact any/ all of our employees (you know our number.
+You made several sneak calls already to figure out the employment status of your departed employee).
 We believe our employees will independently choose what’s best for them… stay or leave.
 And we are confident our leadership, people skills and business ethics trump your “familial legal” connections.
 Anyday.